-I’m an idiot.
-OK, I’m just human and make mistakes like everyone else.
+I’m an idiot because I fell for this one.
 A long time ago, I was looking at buying a house with a now ex-girlfriend.
 We went to a mortgage broker and he ran the numbers telling us how much of a house we could afford.
-(Side note, this was back in the early bubble days of the real estate craze).
+This was back in the early bubble days of the real estate craze.
 Somehow on combined salaries of $80,000 we could buy a house for over $500,000!

 Driving away from the mortgage broker, we talked about how we qualified for so much of a house and how it was a joke because looking at various payments for that large of a loan was more than our current take home pay!
 There was no way we would ever do that.